shakacode/react_on_rails/docs/outdated/rails-assets.md

 # Rails assets and the Extract Text Plugin

-*This doc needs updating for the use of rails/webpacker with React on Rails*
+*This doc needs updating for the use of  Shakapacker or rails/webpacker with React on Rails*

 The [Webpack file loader](https://github.com/webpack/file-loader) copies referenced files to the destination output directory, with an MD5 hash.
 The other term for this is a "digest".